 After you hear about the USDX, the first thing you probably wonder is how you can start using it for your trading strategy.
 The most traded pairs include the U.S. Dollar, and this is what you need to think about when you are looking for when you start to look at the USDX.

-There are several pairs that include the U.S. Dollar including:
+Several pairs include the U.S. Dollar including:

-In fact, when you have a less than clear outlook on the US Dollar, the USDX can be a great way for you to clarify some of the ideas about where it might be headed.
+When you have a less than clear outlook on the US Dollar, the USDX can be a great way for you to clarify some of the ideas about where it might be headed.

 The USDX contains more than 50% of the Euro, so it is inversely correlated to the EUR/USD.
 Check out an overlay of the USDX (in blue) compared to the chart of the EURUSD (In yellow):